In This Article

 Low-carb diets are generally safe for most people.
 But it's important to discuss dietary changes with your doctor before making significant adjustments.

 Reducing carb intake can improve the diets of many Americans and lead to weight loss.
 However, during the early stages of ketosis, the body may experience some unpleasant side effects as it adjusts to this condition.

 The most common negative side effects of ketosis include:

-Ketoacidosis or diabetic ketoacidosis occurs when a diabetic person does not make enough insulin.
-It might also occur if they are dehydrated or they are sick or injured.
+Ketoacidosis or diabetic ketoacidosis occurs when a diabetic person does not make enough insulin or if they are dehydrated or sick.

 Symptoms of ketoacidosis include:

 Vomiting is especially risky for diabetics.
 It speeds up the process of diabetic ketoacidosis.
 Within just a few hours someone can experience a coma.

 If you or a loved one is diabetic and experiencing vomiting for more than two hours, seek medical attention.